corpusmusic/bb-cluster/README.md

 ##Goals
 * Improve the Billboard dataset chord analysis of a previous class.
 Also repeat this work done on the most recent Billboard Dataset.
-* Run a standard K-mean cluster analysis and a Gaussian mixture model to compare previously held genre classifications.
+* Run a 15 cluster K-mean model and a Gaussian mixture model to compare previously held genre classifications.

 ##Duties
 1. Edit parse.py to mainly remove repeating chords from consideration.